ResourcesInsight

 Healthcare data warehouse use cases

-Diabetes afflicts 38.4 million Americans — a staggering 11.6% of the population.
-Measuring and monitoring this disease is especially important because, if left untreated, it can be a catalyst for several other conditions, such as kidney disease, blindness, stroke, or in the worst case, death.
-That’s why documenting patient conditions and comorbidities accurately and specifically is an absolute must.
+For example, diabetes affects 40.1 million Americans — a staggering 12% of the population.
+Measuring and monitoring this disease is especially important because, if left untreated, it can be a catalyst for several other negative health outcomes, such as kidney disease, blindness, stroke, or even death.
+Accurately and specifically documenting patient conditions is critical to deliver whole-person care.

-By leveraging SDoH (social determinants of health) factors like risk factors, trends, and pattern identification to cut down on administrative time.
+• Leverage SDoH (social determinants of health) data like risk factors, trends, and pattern identification to improve outcomes and performance.

-Diabetes is common and involves highly personalized treatment plans to effectively monitor it for intervention.
-With a robust HDW, your team can confront diabetic challenges head-on while paving the way to value-based care.
+Diabetes is common and involves highly personalized treatment plans to effectively manage.
+With a robust HDW, your team can successfully manage diabetic and chronic condition patient cohorts within value-based care programs.

 Improving end-of-life care